CatTail/awesome-cattail/Readme.md

 [f.lux](https://justgetflux.com/)

-> f.lux fixes this: it makes the color of your computer's display adapt to the time of day, warm at night and like sunlight during the day.
+> f.lux fixes this: it makes the color of your computer's display adapt to the time of day, warm at night and like sunlight during the day

 [macpass](https://github.com/mstarke/MacPass)